EU-US Data Privacy Framework: Complete Guide (2026)

 For US Companies Receiving EU Data

-Verify your organization is eligible (subject to FTC or DOT jurisdiction).
-Complete the self-certification process through dataprivacyframework.gov.
-Update your privacy policy to reflect all DPF Principles.
+Verify your organization is subject to FTC or DOT jurisdiction.
+Complete or renew self-certification through dataprivacyframework.gov.
+Update your public privacy policy to reflect all DPF Principles.
 Designate an independent dispute resolution body.
-Implement internal procedures for handling data access requests and complaints.
-Re-certify annually before your certification expires.
+Implement internal procedures for data access requests and complaints.
+Re-certify annually -- lapsed certification invalidates the transfer basis for data received during the gap.

 For EU Organizations Transferring Data